 The use of shelf-stable Grande Gusto also helps eliminate volatile pricing and refrigeration costs associated with fresh and processed cheese.
 Examples of applications where this innovative ingredient is used include:

 - Cheese sauces

 - And more

-Request a sample of Grande Gusto and learn more in our product information sheet.
+Request a sample of Grande Gusto.
 Also check out our guide showing research on consumer perceptions about sodium below, and contact our food scientists to talk about your formulation challenge.